vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

   return train_step, params, opt_state
 ```
-Here, I don't define the training step directly, but rather first define a
+Here, I don't define the training step directly, but rather define a function
-function that returns the training step function given a target model and
+that returns the training step function given a target model and optimiser,
-optimiser, along with returning the freshly initialised parameters and
+along with returning the freshly initialised parameters and optimiser state.
-optimiser state.

 Let us unpack it all:
 1. First, it initialises our model using an example input.
 In this case, this